AtoraSuunva/BooruBot/readme.md

 ## **Features:**

+- Tag/Site blacklist
+  - Server-wide,
+  - Per-channel,
-- Tag/Site blacklist (server-wide and personal per-user lists)
+  - and per-user blacklist!
+  - Hide results across the whole server, or only in certain channels, or create your own personal blacklist (in DMs) that applies to any search you do _anywhere_!
 - NSFW in age-restricted channels **only** (See below on how to opt-in for DMs or opt-out for servers)
 - Support for 15 sites
 - Ability to randomly search all sites until you get a result
+- Configurable!
-- Configurable minimum score a post needs to be shown!
+  - Minimum score a post needs to be shown!
 Filter out posts with a negative score!
+  - Disable NSFW everywhere, even in age-restricted channels!
+  - Default tags!
+Apply `rating:s` to all your searches instead of getting 70 filtered results!
+  - Configs can be done per-channel!
+Merged with guild configs so you can be more (or less) strict in certain channels!
+Use the `channel:` option for per-channel configs.
 - Uses fancy embeds!
 - Previous/Next buttons to look through all the results (up to 100!)
 - "Hide post" ❌ button to hide the image if it's... not great!